CosmWasm/cosmwasm.github.io/docs/core/migrating.md

   for each channel yourself in contract storage.

-- `ExternalApi`, `ExternalQuerier` and `ExternalStorage` exports have been removed, as they are not intended to be used outside of cosmwasm-std.
+- `ExternalApi`, `ExternalQuerier` and `ExternalStorage` exports have been removed, as they are not intended to be used outside cosmwasm-std.

 - We did some big changes to `StdError`.
 Most of the constructors have been removed.
   Instead, you can just convert any type implementing the `Error` trait into `StdError` using the `?` operator.